Illegal emigration: Eastern Bloc

 By the early 1950s, the Soviet approach to controlling national movement was emulated by most of the rest of the Eastern Bloc (along with China, Mongolia and North Korea).
 Up until 1952, the lines between East Germany and the western occupied zones could be easily crossed in most places.
 Accordingly, before 1961, most of that east–west flow took place between East and West Germany, with over 3.5 million East Germans emigrating to West Germany.
 On August 13, 1961, barbed-wire barrier that would become the Berlin Wall separating East and West Berlin was erected by East Germany.
 Two days later, police and army engineers began to construct a more permanent concrete wall.

-In East Germany, the term Republikflucht (fugitives from the Republic) was used for anyone wishing to leave to non-socialist countries.
+In East Germany, the term Republikflucht (flight from the Republic) was used to describe anyone wishing to leave to non-socialist countries.
 A propaganda booklet published by the Socialist Unity Party of Germany (SED) in 1955 for the use of party agitators outlined the seriousness of 'flight from the republic', stating "leaving the GDR is an act of political and moral backwardness and depravity", and "workers throughout Germany will demand punishment for those who today leave the German Democratic Republic, the strong bastion of the fight for peace, to serve the deadly enemy of the German people, the imperialists and militarists".

-Famous defectors include Joseph Stalin's daughter Svetlana Alliluyeva, Mig-25 pilot Viktor Belenko, U.N.
-Undersecretary General Arkady Shevchenko, chess grand master Viktor Korchnoi, ballet stars Mikhail Baryshnikov, Natalia Makarova and Alexander Godunov.
-Famous East German defectors include author Wolfgang Leonhard, East German soldier Conrad Schumann who was photographed jumping the Berlin wall while under construction and a number of European football players, including Jörg Berger.
+Famous defectors include Joseph Stalin's daughter Svetlana Alliluyeva, fighter pilot Viktor Belenko, U.N.
+Under-Secretary General Arkady Shevchenko, chess grand master Viktor Korchnoi, and ballet stars Mikhail Baryshnikov, Natalia Makarova and Alexander Godunov.
+Famous East German defectors include author Wolfgang Leonhard, East German soldier Conrad Schumann who was photographed jumping the Berlin wall while under construction, and a number of European football players, including Jörg Berger.
 While media sources often reported high level defections, non-prominent defections usually went unreported.